richardsheridan/magic-afm/README.rst

 "logarithmic scale" checkbox can provide contrast when image data varies over many orders of magnitude.
 Images can be flattened, offset, or smoothed in the "Manipulations" window.
-The manipulated images are added to the image menu with "Calc<Ext/Ret><Manip>" where <Manip> is the selected operation and <Ext/Ret> indicates whether the parameter was estimated from the extend or retract data.
+The manipulated images are added to the image menu with "Calc<Ext/Ret/Both><Manip>" where <Manip> is the selected operation and <Ext/Ret/Both> indicates whether the parameter was estimated from the extend, retract, or both data.
 The available image manipulations are:

 Flatten
    A linear fit to each row of the image is subtracted from that row